zulip/zulip/docs/contributing/asking-great-questions.md

 ## Where to ask your question

-It is almost always best to ask questions and have a conversation in a public stream, rather than in private messages.
+It is almost always best to ask questions and have a conversation in a public stream, rather than in direct messages.
 You’ll get better and faster answers since many people can help, and it makes it possible for others to benefit from the discussion.